Search

 How to Make These Simple St. Patrick’s Day Cookies

-1. Mix the dough – Combine the cake mix, eggs, and oil in a large bowl.
-Stir with a spatula until the dough forms.
+1. Add the cake mix, oil, and eggs to a large bowl.
+Stir until a sticky dough forms.

-3. Chill – Cover the bowl and pop it in the fridge for 30 minutes.
-This helps the dough firm up so it’s easier to handle.
+3. Cover the bowl and chill the dough in the refrigerator for 30 minutes.

-4. Preheat and prepare – Set the oven to 350°F and line a baking sheet with parchment paper.
+4. Preheat the oven to 350°F. Line a baking sheet with parchment paper.

-6. Bake – Arrange the cookie dough balls on the baking sheet, about two inches apart.
-Bake for 9-12 minutes.
+9. Place dough balls on the baking sheet, about 2 inches apart.

 cookies and milk